Glossary

 The academic value assigned to a course based on the type and level of the subject material, as well as the expected number of hours spent on class preparation.
 One credit is generally given for three hours of work per week, in and out of the class.

-The degree audit provides the student with a list of requirements that must be completed in order to earn a Purchase College undergraduate degree.
-General College requirements, distribution requirements, and major requirements are shown on this report.
+The degree progress report provides the student with a list of requirements that must be completed in order to earn a Purchase College undergraduate degree.
+General college requirements, distribution requirements, and major requirements are shown on this report.
 Completed courses are shown in each area indicating progress toward completion of the degree requirements.
-The degree audit indicates the remaining courses and number of credits required to complete the degree.
-A student should use this audit to review requirements prior to meeting with an advisor to plan a schedule for the upcoming semester.
+The degree progress report indicates the remaining courses and number of credits required to complete the degree.
+A student should use the DPR to review requirements prior to meeting with an advisor to plan a schedule for the upcoming semester.

 Electives